501-Minecraft/501-website/README.md

 This is GitHub page about my website's updateds :P

-In following .html documents are wrote latest chnages about my website.
+In following .html, .css, .txt, .js and other documents are wrote about latest changes my website and are copyrighte.
 Code is protected under copyright law.

 You are permited to view the code, but not use it